-You just purchased your next armoured vehicle from Armormax and International Armoring Corporation.
-You have waited for the vehicles to be ready and now the moment arrives when the newly armoured vehicle needs to be shipped.
+You just purchased your next armored vehicle from Armormax and International Armoring Corporation.
+You have waited for the vehicles to be ready and now the moment arrives when the newly armored vehicle needs to be shipped.

 - Strongest armor available